-Buoyant Armiger: Elite stealth fighters, half of them decked in the ludicrously expensive glass armor, operating deep within red mountain and Molag Amur.
+Buoyant Armigers: Elite stealth fighters dedicated to serving Vivec himself, half of them decked in the ludicrously expensive glass armor, operating inside the Ghostfence and Molag Amur.

 Beam Spam: Enchant an item with a damaging spell "On Target."
 Set the item to "Cast on Use."
 Equip the newly enchanted item and select it from the magic menu.
 Congrats!
 You now have what some fans refer to as a "magic machine gun."
 Unlike casting a regular spell which costs magicka and requires time for a casting animation, you can launch your enchanted attack as fast as you can click the mouse/button.
 Just be careful of using it on enemies with reflect...

 Beat Still, My Heart: The heart of the dead creator god, Lorkhan, is still beating away deep beneath Red Mountain.
 In order to defeat Dagoth Ur, you will need to destroy it.

 Beneficial Disease: The Corprus disease grants the victims immunity to all other diseases and even prevents them from aging.
 Too bad it also comes with a big serving of Body Horror and a bad case of crazy, and is completely incurable.
 However, as the Nerevarine, you undertake an experimental treatment that suppresses the negative symptoms of Corprus only, leaving you as The Ageless and immune to all other diseases.